puppetlabs/pxp-agent/README.md

 The metadata is used by pxp-agent to acquire knowledge about the module's actions and validate its configuration.
 For each action, the metadata specifies the format of the input arguments and the output results.
-Please refer to [this document][12] for more details on requirements for modules.
+Please refer to [this document][modules_docs] for more details on requirements for modules.

 To run a given action, pxp-agent invokes the module with the action name.
-The input specified in the [PXP request][6] and other parameters will be then passed to the module via stdin.
+The input specified in the [PXP request][pxp_specs_request_response] and other parameters will be then passed to the module via stdin.

 pxp-agent invokes modules directly, as executables.
 For determining the paths of the executables, pxp-agent will inspect the `--modules-dir` directory and